Camberwell Art School: A Five-year Apprenticeship

 Before the first term began, I visited the Rijksmuseum in Amsterdam.
 While I was there, I also went to the Stedelijk Museum where I saw a painting which stopped me in my tracks.

-Who’s Afraid of Red Yellow and Blue III, by Barnett Newman, is twenty feet wide and eight feet high.
-The painting is almost entirely red.
+Who’s Afraid of Red Yellow and Blue III, by Barnett Newman, was twenty feet wide and eight feet high.
+The painting was almost entirely red.
 It has a thin blue stripe on the extreme left — he called them zips — and an even thinner yellow zip on the right.

 Foundation